jaredwelch1/CapstoneI/documentation/document.md

 ## Introduction

 #### Problem Definition
 News articles generate massive amounts of data.
 Following the climactic nature of the 2016 Presidential Election due to the dissemination of false news, it is evident that news articles new to be intensively analyzed.
-Until recent years, it had not been possible to effectively news data due to computational limitations.
+Until recent years, it was not possible to effectively categorize news data due to computational limitations.
 However, recent advances in High Performance Computing, Data Analytics, and Machine Learning have made it possible to gather, store, and analyze news articles.
 We propose a model to cluster news articles based upon similarity and then provide data visualizations based upon the generated clusters and analysis done.

 #### Problem Resolution